FreekMencke/FMQ/README.md

 - [PushMany](#pushmany)
 - [Size](#size)

+### Multi threading and replicating

+All actions are **safe to be called simultaniously**, which makes ToxMQ perfect to use with docker replicas for example.

+### Command History

 ToxMQ also utilizes a concept called **Command history**.
 Command history can be used by **Push** actions to determine if a push with that data has already occured, and can therefor be ignored.
 Command history is used by sending a unique hash and a duration during which duplicate messages shouldn't be added to the queue (default 300 seconds).

-All actions are **safe to be called simultaniously**, which makes ToxMQ perfect to use with docker replicas for example.
+### Dead queue

+Some messages might not be able to complete successfully.
+To prevent the message from being permanently in the queue there is the **dead queue** system.
+After a messages has had 5 unsuccessful attempts, the message will be move to a dead queue.
+A dead queue is a queue with the same name as the normal queue, appended with `-dead`.

+For example we have a `player-hiscore-scraper` queue we use to push players to we want to have scraped.
+Somehow a non-existing username gets pushed and it fails 5 times.
+The user then gets moved to the `player-hiscore-scraper-dead` queue.

+This allows us to easily see which messages failed.
+We could implement a system which will notify us when a message would fail to process.

 ## Queues